Japan Train Stations: Akihabara Station Tokyo

 Buses From Akihabara Station

 There are buses from Akihabara Station to Haneda International Airport.
 Journey time is 30 minutes to Terminal 2 and 35 minutes to Terminal 1.
 Keisei buses from Akihabara Station also run to Tokyo DisneySea and Tokyo Disneyland via Tokyo Station.
 The journey time is 35 minutes.
 The Akiba Shuttle bus departs from the Central (Chuo) exit of Akihabara Station to Asakusa (in front of Kaminarimon Gate) and Tokyo Sky Tree with the first bus at 9.05 am and the last bus at 8:10 pm, about every 30 to 50 minutes; 210 yen for adults, or 206 yen with an IC card.

 There is a small square at the back of the JR station.
-The facade of the JR station building is presently undergoing refurbishment (2009).

 Akihabara Station Video